nbicocchi/learn-microservices/modules/resiliency/slides/3 - Distributed caching.md

   → Application writes data to the cache.
   → The cache synchronously writes it to the database.

-> Ensures cache and database are always consistent.
-But writes can be slower due to double-write.

-> When reads and writes happen together often, and consistency is critical.

 ### Write-Behind Pattern

+> Very fast writes from the application's perspective, but introduces risk of data loss if cache fails before writing to DB.

+> When write performance is more important than immediate consistency (high-throughput systems).
+Risk of data loss if cache fails before persisting.

 ```mermaid
 sequenceDiagram